AUV-IITK/Resources/README.md

 1. Create an account on Github
 2. Join [AUV-IITK](https://github.com/AUV-IITK) on Github
 3. Apply for [Student Developer's Pack](https://education.github.com/pack)
-4. For this [reposirtory](https://github.com/AUV-IITK/AUV2017) to your account
+4. Fork this [reposirtory](https://github.com/AUV-IITK/AUV2017) to your account
 5. Clone the respositry to your machine
 6. Make a new branch called `add/your-name`
 7. Make a new file named `your-name` and write around 30-40 words about yourself